Skip to main content

 Semester 2: Value Creation

-You will participate in the Value Creation semester at HZ.
-Whilst working in small groups, you will identify and research innovative and sustainable solutions to challenges in the region.
-Together with fellow students and stakeholders, you will (further) develop a new initiative or product to contribute to a more sustainable world.
+During the Value Creation project, you work in a small, interdisciplinary team on new and innovative solutions for real challenges in the region.
+Together with fellow students and stakeholders, you develop a new idea or product that contributes directly to a more sustainable world.

 Semester 1: Internship